lone-baggie/voice_alarms/README.md

 * **State:** Count of active alarms.
 * **Attributes:** A detailed list of all active alarms by name and time.

+## ⚠️ Important: Potential Entity ID Conflicts

+This integration dynamically creates and manages switch entities using the entity IDs `switch.1` through `switch.99`.

+**Before installing this integration:**

+- Please check your existing devices in **Settings > Devices & Services > Entities**.

+- If you have any existing switches currently named `switch.1` through `switch.99`, **you must rename them** to something else.

+- Failure to do so will result in conflicts, as this integration will attempt to take control of those existing entity IDs.

 ## Setup Instructions

 ### 1. Installation